Come on, you know the word I’m thinking of.

 That’s kind of the exciting part.
 Shifting advertising and marketing from campaign thinking to more of a publishing mindset.

-A fast article by Paula Bernstein details a new studio dedicated to creating brand content designed for social sharing.
+An article by Paula Bernstein details a new studio dedicated to creating brand content designed for social sharing.

 Traditional advertising campaigns take a long time to produce, making it next to impossible to keep up with the lightning-fast pace of pop culture.